Fantasy Football Week 7 Stealing Signals: Waiver targets, trade candidates, stats, snap counts for every game

 Bridgewater went downfield to Thomas a bit, as Thomas' 11.1 aDOT was a season high for him.
 He racked up 122 air yards on 11 targets, posting a ho-hum (for him) 9-131 line.
 Ted Ginn also saw some deep shots, with a big 18.2 aDOT, but brought in just 2-of-5 targets for 48 yards.
 The rest of the team combined for 15 targets and just 45 air yards.

 Latavius Murray was the focal point, rushing 27 times for 119 and two touchdowns, plus a 6-5-31 receiving line.
-Murray dominated the touches with Kamara out.
+Murray dominated the touches with Kamara out and racked up 10 high-value touches, tops in Week 7.
 This was an impressive game from all sides, but when Brees and Kamara (and I suppose Jared Cook) are back the offensive opportunity obviously changes.

 The broadcast noted that before their final two drives, Chicago had just 120 total yards.
 They finished with 252, but more than half of that came in the game's final five minutes, with the Saints playing off a bit.